-- 1.1Provide (someone) with something needed or wanted: they struggled to supply the besieged island with aircraftMore example sentences
+- 1.1Provide with something needed or wanted: make sure the workers are supplied with enough building materialsMore example sentences

 - It is as if by divine providence that I am supplied educational material just when I need it the most.

 - You could also help us by monetary contributions, or by supplying us postal stamps which we can use to send the book to more and more people.

 - The inactive passers-by will hopefully have made a contribution by supplying the police with good descriptions of the raiders.

 - 1.2Be adequate to satisfy (a requirement or demand): the two reservoirs supply about 1% of the city’s needsMore example sentences

 - Three thousand donations are required weekly to supply the demand.

 - In the last three years there has been a 30 per cent increase in potting efforts, with virtually the entire local fleet now supplying the demand of processors in France, Spain and Ireland.

 - What's going on here is a seemingly great solution for supplying a demand.

 - 2 • archaic Take over (a vacant place or role): when she died, no one could supply her placeMore example sentences